Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/_index.en.md

 ![Page asking who the user wants to represent](prompt-en.png "Page asking who the user wants to represent")

 ### Tracks are no longer supported

 Showing and hiding pages using [tracks](/app/development/ux/pages/tracks/) (calculate page order) is no longer supported.
 This also means that the trigger `calculatePageOrder` no longer has any effect and should be removed from any components where it is used.
 Instead, you should use dynamic expressions on the `hidden` property of a layout page to determine whether pages should be visible or hidden.
 See the [documentation on dynamic expressions](/app/development/logic/expressions/#viseskjule-hele-sider) for more information.

+### Data model schema validation works for more data models

+The form data gets validated against the data model schema to show validation messages to the user filling out the form.
+There was a bug in v3 that caused this validation to not happen at all for certain data model structures.
+This has been now been fixed, but is a breaking change since if you previously did not get any schema validation errors, you may suddenly see them now.
+If this was the case you should test your app to make sure validation works as expected.

 ### TODO: Validations against dataModelBindings

 - https://github.com/Altinn/app-frontend-react/issues/1463
 - Some apps may suddenly get schema-validation again